mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 that converted a PyTorch tensor into a list of Python ints and floats.
 I suspect that the belief that common belief that "Pickle is just slow" stopped anyone else from investigating the poor performance here.
-I was surprised to learn that a project as popular and well regarded as PyTorch hadn't fixed this already.
+I was surprised to learn that a project as active and well maintained as PyTorch hadn't fixed this already.

 *As a reminder, you can implement the pickle protocol by providing the